Skip to main content

 On May 25, 2021, Dr. Pengda Liu was interviewed by WNCN for repurposing cancer drug, Lenalidomide, for COVID-19 treatment by modulating ACE2.

-On May 19-20, 2021, a press release was published on Vital Signs School of Medicine, BCBP website and Medical Xpress, regarding our recent paper “Lenalidomide downregulates ACE2 protein abundance to alleviate infection by SARS-CoV-2 spike protein conditioned pseudoviruses”.
+On May 19-20, 2021, a press release was published on Vital Signs School of Medicine, BCBP website, and Medical Xpress, regarding our recent paper “Lenalidomide downregulates ACE2 protein abundance to alleviate infection by SARS-CoV-2 spike protein conditioned pseudoviruses”.

 On May 10, 2021, our paper “Lenalidomide downregulates ACE2 protein abundance to alleviate infection by SARS-CoV-2 spike protein conditioned pseudoviruses” was published online in Signal Transduction and Targeted Therapy.
-This was in collaboration with Dr. Pengda Liu’s group in UNC Lineberger Comprehensive Cancer Center and BCBP.
+This was in collaboration with Dr. Pengda Liu’s group at iatUNC Lineberger Comprehensive Cancer Center and BCBP.
 Lilly played a major role in the in vitro infection models.
 Congrats to Lilly!

 On April 6, 2021, Mr. Eduardo de la Parra Polina joined our lab.
 His training will be supported by the Science and Math Achievement and Resourcefulness Track (SMART) Program.
 SMART summer research accommodates undergraduate student minorities and STEM transfer students.
 Selected students will spend 9 weeks in research labs, starting mid-May.
 Welcome Eduardo.